Documentation

 Overview

 Avocado Fund is a two-sided DeFi primitive.
 On one side, lenders deposit USDC into an ERC-4626 vault and receive yield generated from borrower interest.
-On the other, borrowers verified by World ID build an on-chain AVO Score (0–100) through repayment history — earning credit tiers from $25 to $1,000.
+On the other, borrowers verified by Persona (government ID + selfie + sanctions screening) build an on-chain AVO Score (0–100) through repayment history — earning credit tiers from $25 to $10,000.
 Fully on-chain and non-custodial.

 Earn Passive Yield